The Regulatory Sandbox Becomes the Exception Machine

 - Texas Legislature Online, HB 149 enrolled text, Texas Responsible Artificial Intelligence Governance Act, 2025.

-- Utah Department of Commerce, AI Regulatory Relief Process, reviewed May 2026.
+- Utah Department of Commerce, AI Regulatory Relief Process and AI FAQ, reviewed June 25, 2026.

-- Singapore Infocomm Media Development Authority, AI Verify and Global AI Assurance Sandbox, reviewed May 2026.
+- Singapore Infocomm Media Development Authority and AI Verify Foundation, Global AI Assurance Sandbox, reviewed June 25, 2026.

 - OECD, Regulatory Sandboxes in Artificial Intelligence, OECD Digital Economy Papers No. 356, July 13, 2023.